aiurovet/xnx/README.md

 ##### Full sample configuration file to generate mobile (Flutter) app icons

-See the details of the imported file `cmd.xnx` beyond this configuration
+See the details of the imported file `shell.xnx` beyond this configuration

 ```
+// A sample configuration file to generate PNG icons for Flutter app (all needed platforms and sizes)

 {
-  // Normal JS-like comments are allowed and will be removed on-the-fly before parsing data

   "{{-rename-keywords-}}": {
     "{{-cmd-}}": "{c}",
     "{{-cur-dir-}}": "{cur-dir}",
     "{{-can-expand-content-}}": "{can-expand-content}",
     "{{-inp-}}": "{i}",
     "{{-out-}}": "{o}",
-    "{{-next-}}": "{next}",
   },

-  "{{-import-}}": "../cmd.xnx",
+  "{{-import-}}": "../shell.xnx",

   "{can-expand-content}": true,